requests-cache/requests-cache/docs/advanced_usage.rst

 Custom Backends
 ---------------
-If the built-in :ref:`cache_backends` don't suit your needs and you want to create your own, you can create subclasses of :py:class:`.BaseCache` and :py:class:`.BaseStorage`:
+If the built-in :ref:`cache-backends` don't suit your needs and you want to create your own, you can create subclasses of :py:class:`.BaseCache` and :py:class:`.BaseStorage`:

     >>> from requests_cache import CachedSession